Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Well, the reason is simple: `Vec` is supported by `eyeball`.
-It's a matter of time and work to support other collections, it's definitely not impossible but you will see that it's not trivial neither to support all these collections for a simple reason: Did you notice that `Subscriber` returns an owned `T`?
+It's a matter of time and work to support other collections, it's definitely not impossible but you will see that it's not trivial neither to support all these collections for a simple reason: Did you notice that `Subscriber` produces an owned `T`?
 Not a `&T`, but a `T`.
 That's because [`Subscriber::next`][`eyeball::Subscriber::next`] requires `T: Clone`.
 It means that the observed value will be cloned every time it is broadcasted to a